 - 1. The other party's approach to ensuring good outcomes for customers - 2.
 Service Level Agreements for key mortgage sales processes - 3.
 What management information may be shared to assist each party monitor its own effectiveness in serving customers and the quality of the relationship - 4.
 How issues or problems identified by one party about the other, which affect delivery to customers, will be notified and escalated. - 5.
 Agreeing what the contact with clients will be on cross selling rights and future business - 6.
 That it is the intention of both parties to make best efforts to achieve good customer outcomes - 7.
-The value of sharing information on performance and arrears with each other.
+The value of sharing information on performance and arrears with each other (and recognising that arrears were not necessarily reflective of advice but more likely to be around changes to personal circumstances).